 7.4.2 Advanced standing.
 Advanced standing means that the student is exempted from taking one or more course units normally required in the program in consideration of the student's previous studies (including earned degrees) or previously acquired skills or experience.
 The most typical case for advanced standing is the doctoral student who receives a pro tanto award of two or three credits for completing a Th.M. degree after having already met doctoral admissions requirements by completing an M.Div. degree.
 In the Biblical, Pastoral and Theological departments, a student may receive advanced standing in consideration of work done in theology on a graduate level beyond the first master's degree.
 In the Biblical department the advanced standing which can be awarded is one course unit for every six courses done in a non-remedial degree, to a maximum of two.
 In the Theological department the maximum advanced standing which can be awarded is two course units.
 In the Pastoral department it is three course units.
-Advanced standing can be awarded by the Admissions Committee of the ADC when considering the student's application for admission, or, after the student has entered the program, advanced standing can be recommended by the student's supervisory committee to the ADC for approval.
+Advanced standing can be awarded by the Admissions Committee of the ADC when considering the student's application for admission.
+After the student has entered the program, the award is recommended by the student's supervisory committee, using the Request for Advanced Standing / Transfer Credit Form, and approved by the TST AD Director.
+Doubtful cases are referred to the AD Council.
 No advanced standing is given in any circumstances to doctoral students in the Historical Department.